Ishaan-C/leetcode_solutions/README.md

 # 🧩 LeetCode Solutions (Java & Python)

 This repository contains my solutions to various [LeetCode](https://leetcode.com) problems — written as part of my learning journey as a high school student exploring computer science.
-Each solution focuses on understanding logic clearly rather than using shortcuts or pre-learned tricks.

 ---